frontenddogma/web-development-glossary/manuscript/b.md

 Binary chop
 : → Binary search algorithm

+Binary large object
+: A collection of binary data stored as a single entity.
+Blobs are typically images, audio, or other multimedia objects, though sometimes binary executable code is stored as a blob.&nbsp;[†](#w-blob)

 Binary number
 : A number expressed in the base-2 numeral system or binary numeral system, which uses only two symbols: typically “0” (zero) and “1” (one).&nbsp;[†](#w-binary-number)